ghadirhamad/JSON/README.md

 }
 ## JSON schema
-is a file using to validating json file
+is a file using to validating json file library.schema.json contain an example based on the project below
 ## Create JSON schema
 https://transform.tools/json-to-json-schema
 ## checking the consistency of JSON schema with JSON file